 The overall modeled average rainbow trout abundance in the Glen Canyon reach was lowest under long-term strategies B1, B2, E3, E5, and E6.
-These long-term strategies generally would not allow spring HFEs (e.g., long-term strategies E3, E5, and E6) or would be expected to have considerably fewer HFEs during the LTEMP period (e.g., long-term strategies B1 and B2) than other long-term strategies, would maintain levels of fluctuations in flow similar to or greater than Alternative A, and (with the exception of long-term strategies E3 and E5) would implement TMFs.
+These long-term strategies generally would not allow spring HFEs (e.g., E3, E5, E6) or would be expected to have considerably fewer HFEs during the LTEMP period (e.g., B1, B2) than other long-term strategies, would maintain levels of fluctuations in flow similar to or greater than Alternative A, and (with the exception of long-term strategies E3 and E5) would implement TMFs.
 Thus, average annual recruitment levels would be expected to be lowest under these alternatives.